What is the Own New Rate Reducer scheme, and how does it work?

 First, it’s important to stress that these are traditional mortgages – but you must access them via Own New.

-The property developer will agree to contribute 3% or 5% of the purchase price, which is sent to your mortgage lender via Own New.
+The property developer agrees to contribute 3% or 5% of the purchase price, which is sent to your mortgage lender via Own New.

 This is offset against the mortgage interest, so your rate falls in line with the housebuilder’s contribution, which results in lower monthly payments for your initial term.

-Once you find your dream new build, you must arrange a mortgage via an approved Own New broker and then go through the usual new build buying process.
+Once you find your dream new build property, you must arrange a mortgage via an approved Own New broker and then go through the usual new build buying process.

 Unbiased can connect you with a qualified mortgage broker, or you can search our directory.
 However, you should check with Own New to ensure they are approved for this scheme.